-An example of how design, communication, and revenue decisions can work together to create stable long-term performance.
+An example of how vision, positioning, design, guest experience, pricing, and daily operations can work together to create stable long-term performance.

 A 40 sqm one-bedroom apartment located in Zagreb’s Lower Town, designed as a calm city-centre home for short stays, business travel, and longer visits.